halfbrained/cuda_embed_ed/readme/readme.txt

     "Plugins > Embedded Editor > Toggle"

-Searches for a relative path between quotation marks (") in caret's position.
+Searches for a relative path according to configurable set of patterns under caret's position.
+By default it's a path between quotation marks (") globally, and a Pascal-lexer specific format.

 So if file is opened:
     "/folder/file.html"